-SVA Destinations international and domestic programs are offered during the spring break and summer semesters.
+SVA Destinations and domestic programs are offered during the spring break and summer semesters.
 In the spring, take full advantage of our connections to network in Los Angeles and San Francisco, or be transported back in time and visit Havana, Cuba.
 During the summer semester we offer photography, art history, Humanities and Sciences, studio studies, painting and design programs in France, Italy, Spain, Mexico and the U.S. Visit sva.edu/destinations for further information.

-SVA's semester abroad programs provide an opportunity to live and study in another country for the fall or spring semester, either integrated into one of SVA's partner institution's student body or as one of a select group of SVA undergraduate students participating in SVA in Rome.
+SVA's semester abroad programs provide an opportunity to live and study in another country for the fall or spring semester, integrated into one of SVA's partner institution's student body.
 All applicants must submit the online application, an SVA transcript, a statement of intent, two letters of recommendation and a portfolio of their work.
 Participants in semester abroad programs must register and make payment online via WebAdvisor, and maintain full-time enrollment status at SVA during their semester abroad.